Larsa Pippen Says She's Not Banging Ben Simmons

 8/21/2019 12:26 PM PT

-Scottie Pippen's ex-wife Larsa Pippen says she is NOT hooking up with NBA superstar Ben Simmons ... adamantly denying she was getting close to the hooper earlier this week.
+Scottie Pippen's estranged wife, Larsa Pippen, says she is NOT hooking up with NBA superstar Ben Simmons ... adamantly denying she was getting close to the hooper earlier this week.

-The news would be a MAJOR deal in the Kardashian world since Larsa is BFFs with Kim and Kourtney ... and Ben famously dated their sister Kendall Jenner. #SCANDALOUS!!
+The news would be a MAJOR deal in the Kardashian world since Larsa is BFFs with Kim and Kourtney. #SCANDALOUS!!

-Seems like a low key shot at Woods -- Kylie's ex-BFF -- who hooked up with Tristan Thompson amid a messy split with Khloe Kardashian.
+Seems like a low-key shot at Woods -- Kylie's ex-BFF -- who hooked up with Tristan Thompson which led to a messy split with Khloe Kardashian.

 As for Larsa, she has 4 kids with the Chicago Bulls legend ... but the couple split late last year.